salilab/metamodeling/README.md

 ## List of files and directories:

-- `data`     contains the data of individual models including:
+- `data` contains the data of six input models and the metamodel including:
-	- .json files with the input values and parameters of model variables
+	- JSON files with the values of model parameters and variables:
-	- DGintake_dt1_sigmoid.dat with the observed values for glucose intake after a meal
+	- `GI.dat` with the observed values for the glucose intake after a meal
-	- Gb_k_input_errors21.dat  with the input values for different accuracy and precision of model variables k_T and G_B
+	- `Gb_kt_input_err101.dat` and `Gb_kt_input_sigma101.dat`  with the input values for different accuracy and precision of model variables G_B and kt
+	- `072919-INS1e-30min-Enrichment-analysis-cleaned-summary.xlsx` with the data for the metabolism model
-- `scripts`     contains all bnet scripts for meta-modeling, please refer to READNE.md in `scripts` for more details
+- `scripts`     contains all the bnet scripts for metamodeling, please refer to READNE.md in `scripts` for more details
-- `bnt-master`     contains Bayes Net Toolbox for Matlab after bugfixes.
+- `bnt-master`     contains Bayes Net Toolbox for Matlab with the bugfixes.

-## Information

-_Author(s)_: Barak Raveh, Liping Sun, Tanmoy Sanyal, Kate White, Jeremy Tempkin, etc.